-This list of tips for spending a memorable holiday in Samui on a budget gives you advice regarding the most common expenditures on vacation.
-This includes travelling around, eating, shopping, sightseeing and accommodation.
-You can save a lot with the tips on display below.
+These ways to save money in Koh Samui gives you advice regarding the most common expenditures on vacation.
+This list includes travelling around, dining, shopping, sightseeing and accommodation.

 - Ang Thong Adventure Tour